Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 ![1 repo for 1 project, shared authentication, triggers enabled](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/instances_shared_triggers.png)
 *[Figure 3 : 1 repo for 1 project, shared authentication, triggers enabled](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/instances_shared_triggers.png)*

-Switching to another team, that requires individual managed identity for each developer.
+Switching to another team, that requires individual managed identities for each developer.

 ![1 repo for 1 project, individual authentication](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/instances_each_triggers.png)
 *[Figure 3 : 1 repo for 1 project, individual authentication](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/instances_each_triggers.png)*

 We can see that the branching strategy we choose has a deep impact on the overall setup.
-Above `master` is protected from the current release work, we can regenerate release candidate or feature branches from it in case anything goes wrong.
-See Charles' article above on how to manage the lifecycle of release/collaboration branches.
+Above, `master` is protected from the current release work, we can regenerate release candidates or feature branches from it in case anything goes wrong.

 ## Conclusion